DavidNemeskey/zim_to_corpus/README.md

 ```

 One thing worth mentioning: the number of threads the program uses to parse
-records can be increased to speed it up somewhat.
-However, since the `zim`
+records can be increased (from 4) to speed it up somewhat.
+However, since the
+`zim` format is sequential, the whole task is, to a large extent, I/O bound;
-format is inherently sequential, the speed tops at around 4 threads (might
+because of this, the speed tops at a certain number of threads depending on the
-depend on the storage).
+storage type: slow HDDs max out around 4 threads, while fast SSDs can scale
+even up to 24.

 #### Docker image